 A fridge is a a heat pump machine.
 It does not “create” cold; it extracts the heat from inside and releases it to the outside.
 Our Novakool R5810 fridge is designed to disperse the extracted heat via a series of coils in the back (in fact it’s the case for most refrigerators).
 The heat inside the fridge is transferred into the ambient air in the cabinet via these coils.
 If that heat is not evacuated from the cabinet, the coils cannot do their jobs of dispersing the heat.
 To compensate, the compressor will runs constantly and electrical consumption will increase (not to mention the the fridge lifespan is decreased!).
 The refrigerator is the most energy-using appliance in the van; let’s make things right and add some ventilation!

 Here is the idea: we will add a floor vent.
-Fresh air enters by the floor hole, rises up along the fridge coils, exit the cabinet through the gap near the drawers and is finally pushed outside the van through the Maxxair Roof Fan.
+Fresh air enters by the floor hole (because the roof fan creates a negative pressure in the van), rises up along the fridge coils, exit the cabinet through the gap near the drawers and is finally pushed outside the van through the Maxxair Roof Fan.